Tulugaak/YTLite/README.md

 # YouTube Plus (ex.
 YTLite)
-A flexible enhancer for YouTube on iOS, featuring over hundred customizable options.
+A flexible enhancer for YouTube on iOS, featuring over a hundred customizable options.

+For all YouTube versions above 20.15.1, tab bar customization will not work as of 5.2b1.

 ## Screenshots
 <table>